Principles, cycles and key benefits of the circular economy for efficient sustainable development

 Definition and basic principles of the circular economy

-The circular economy It is an innovative model that transforms the way we produce and consume, moving from a linear to a circular system.
-It seeks to maximize the use of resources.
+The circular economy it is an innovative model that transforms the way of producing and consuming, moving from the linear to the circular system.
+Seeks to maximize the use of resources.

-This model is based on extending the useful life of products and materials, avoiding the waste generated by the traditional model, which follows the produce, use and throw away scheme.
+This model is based on prolonging the useful life of products and materials, avoiding the waste generated by the traditional model, which follows the produce, use and throw away scheme.

-Concept and transition from the linear to the circular model
+Concept and transition from linear to circular model

-The transition to a circular economy involves changing to a cyclical system in which resources are kept in use for longer through reuse and recycling.
+The transition to the circular economy involves shifting to a cyclical system in which resources are kept in use for longer through reuse and recycling.

-This transformation allows minimizing the extraction of raw materials and reducing the environmental impact, promoting a comprehensive view of the product life cycle.
+This transformation makes it possible to minimize the extraction of raw materials and reduce the environmental impact, promoting a comprehensive vision of the life cycle of the products.

-The four “R”s constitute the key principles of the circular economy: reduce consumption, reuse materials, repair products, and recycle waste to reintegrate it into new processes.
+The four “R” constitute the key principles of the circular economy: reducing consumption, reusing materials, repairing products and recycling waste to reintegrate it into new processes.

-Reducing means decreasing production and consumption to the minimum necessary to avoid excess and waste.
-Reusing seeks to give objects multiple uses instead of discarding them prematurely.
+Reducing implies reducing production and consumption to the minimum necessary to avoid excesses and waste.
+Reuse seeks to give multiple uses to objects instead of disposing of them prematurely.

-Repair extends the lifespan of products, preventing their early replacement, while recycling turns waste into new resources to manufacture other products.
+Repair extends the life of products, preventing early replacement, while recycling turns waste into new resources for making other products.

 Cycles and materials in the circular economy

-The circular economy distinguishes between two fundamental types of cycles: the technological and the biological.
-Both aim to keep materials in constant use, avoiding waste.
+The circular economy distinguishes between two types of fundamental cycles: technological and biological.
+Both seek to keep materials in constant use, avoiding waste.

-These cycles allow products and materials to have multiple lives, ensuring that resources are used efficiently and polluting emissions are reduced.
+These cycles allow products and materials to have multiple lives, ensuring that resources are used efficiently and polluting emissions decrease.

-Furthermore, transforming waste into new resources is key to closing the loop, recovering economic and environmental value for society.
+Furthermore, the transformation of waste into new resources is key to closing the cycle, recovering economic and environmental value for society.

-To facilitate this cycle, products must be designed with disassembly and recycling in mind, avoiding complex mixtures that hinder the recovery of materials.
+To facilitate this cycle, products must be designed with disassembly and recycling in mind, avoiding complex mixtures that make material recovery difficult.

-This approach allows resources to return to the production chain, reducing the need to extract virgin raw materials and decreasing the pollution generated.
+This approach allows resources to return to the production chain, reducing the need to extract virgin raw materials and reducing the pollution generated.

 Biological cycle: biodegradable materials and safe return